b13/content-sync/README.md

-# EXT:content_sync
+# TYPO3 Extension "content_sync"

-Sync Database Tables and Files between two TYPO3 Installations
+This extension syncs raw database tables and selected files of directories between two TYPO3 installations.

+This can be used to sync between a "content master" system, where editors work, and a "production" system which does not have a TYPO3 backend available.
+Both systems are connected via SSH.

+This extension is - by design - very simplistic, and for other use-cases we recommend using Workspaces for publishing processes or in2publish as a more sophisticated solution.

-## Requiremnts
+## Requirements

-* MySQL is used as DBMS and the mysqldump and mysql binaries  must be available in the Path
+* MySQL is used as RDBMS and the mysqldump and mysql binaries must be available in the $PATH for PHP
-* SSH-Connection to Remote Node by Key Authentication
+* A SSH Connection to Remote Node by Key Authentication (can be configured via .ssh/config)
-* typo3-console on target and source node must be available
+* helhum/typo3_console on target and source node must be available

 ## Extension Configuration